Limited to three runs in three-game series, Orioles are swept out of Milwaukee, 4-0

 "On that particular inning, I missed a pitch and the result was a home run, so I just missed a pitch right there," Aquino said through interpreter Ramón Alarcón.

-Starting on short rest in place of Chris Tillman, Aquino went 5 1/3innings, allowing four runs (three earned) on five hits with seven strikeouts and no walks.
+Starting on short rest in place of Chris Tillman, Aquino went 5 1/3 innings, allowing four runs (three earned) on five hits with seven strikeouts and no walks.

 Britton’s return: After Miguel Castro recorded the final two outs of the sixth inning, the Orioles got their wish in being able to ease returning closer Zach Britton back into major league action after two months out with a forearm strain.

-Despite a lengthy rehab program, Britton took a bit to settle in, bouncing his first two pitches before shortstop Orlando Arcia lined his third pitch up the middle and off his glove for a deflected putout by Machado.
-He allowed a grounder up the middle for a one-out single, then Machado made two putouts around a two-out walk to end a scoreless 19-pitch inning.
+Despite a lengthy rehabilitation program, Britton took a bit to settle in, bouncing his first two pitches before shortstop Orlando Arcia lined his third pitch up the middle and off his glove for a deflected putout by Machado.
+Britton allowed a grounder up the middle for a one-out single, then Machado made two putouts around a two-out walk to end a scoreless 19-pitch inning.

 "It’s been a while since I pitched in a big league game," Britton said.
 "Definitely a little nervous and overthrew some pitches, but I just need to get my timing back and everything.
 But physically I feel great.
 That’s the best thing, and now it’s about going out and making pitches.
 The more innings I get under my belt, the more comfortable you get back up here.
 It’s just a different type of game.
-It’s a good offensive team, so as we go along just get a little sharper command-wise and get back to what I’m used to doing.”
+It’s a good offensive team, so as we go along, just get a little sharper command-wise and get back to what I’m used to doing.”